Jameshughes2009/assignment-9/Develop/README.md

 ## Usage

-Updateding readmefiles
+It a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package

 ## Contributing

-Youtube videos
+Youtube and my Tutor Erik Hirsch

 ## Questions

-If you have any questions or concerns, you may reach me at james.
+If you have any questions or concerns, you may reach me at Jameshughes2009@hotmail.com.

 To see my other projects, please view my GitHub profile: [Jameshughes2009](https://github.com/Jameshughes2009).